 ‘You had to be there’ never covered an event so accurately.

-And of course if you survive 10 Blue Sox tours you will be awarded the much coveted 10 tour tie.
+And of course if you survive 10 Blue Sox tours you will be awarded the much coveted TTT, the Ten Tour Tie.

-The 17 members who have been awarded the Ten Tour Tie up to and including the 2016 tour are; Collie Broderick, Brian Clinghan, Paul Cairns, Kris Eadie, Andy Fulton, Stevie Gilmore, Austin Hewitson OBE, Mark Lewis, Geoff Little, Stuart Marshall, Roger Martin, Barney McKevitt, Michael McQuitty, Steven Oldham, George Scott, Michael Sneddon, Stuart Wickie.
+The 21 members who have been awarded the Ten Tour Tie up to and including the 2017 tour are; Collie Broderick, Brian Clinghan, Paul Cairns, Andy Cowan, Kris Eadie, Andy Fulton, Stevie Gilmore, Austin Hewitson OBE, Mark Lewis, Geoff Little, Stuart Marshall, Roger Martin, Barney McKevitt, Michael McQuitty, Chris Nelmes, Steven Oldham, George Scott, Michael Sneddon, Stuart Wickie, Francois Viljoen, Richard Wilson

 1997 – Oldham (Duckinfield RUFC 2nd XV)